Axion Dark Radiation: Hubble Tension and Hyper-kamiokande Neutrino Experiment: Axion from Late Decaying DM in Hyper-Kamiokande

-In order to detect such MeV axions, we consider the inverse Primakoff scattering process $a+A \to \gamma +A$, in which the axion scatters off with the atom $A$ induced by the axion-photon coupling.
+In order to detect such MeV axions, we consider the inverse Primakoff scattering process $a+A \to \gamma +A$, in which the axion scatters off with the atom $A$ induced by the axion-photon coupling~\footnote{On the other hand, the axion can also be absorbed through the axion-electron interaction.
+By calculating the number of such events in our scenario as the Ref.~\cite{Cui:2017ytb}, we found that the resulting bound on $g_{aee}$ is much weaker than that from the solar axion because the flux of the axion in our model is several orders magnitude smaller than that of the solar axion.}.
 Since the inelastic scattering cross section is suppressed by the atomic number $Z$, we study the elastic scattering process.
 The corresponding elastic cross section is given by~\cite{Abe:2021ocf}

 where $\alpha$ is the fine-structure constant, $Z$ is the number of atom $A$, $g_{a \gamma \gamma}$ is the axion-photon coupling and $r_{A}$ is the radius of the atom.
-With this, we can estimate the sensitivity of our MeV axion from the axino decay in the future neutrino experiments such as Hyper-Kamiokande.
-The target atom for the Hyper-Kamiokande is the oxygen, whose atomic number is $Z=8$.
-There are $N_{O} \simeq 6.26 \times 10^{33}$ oxygen atoms for a fiducial mass of 187 kt water.
+With this, we can estimate the sensitivity of our MeV axion from the axino decay in future neutrino experiments such as Hyper-Kamiokande.
+The target atom for the Hyper-Kamiokande is oxygen, whose atomic number is $Z=8$.
+There are $N_{O} \simeq 1.27 \times 10^{35}$ oxygen atoms for a fiducial mass of 3.8 Mt water~\cite{Abe:2018uyc}.
 By using the relation of the axion production rate $\Dot{N_{a}}$ and the differential axion flux $d\Phi_{a}/dE_{a}$~\cite{Payez:2014xsa}, we can obtain the expected number of events as

-where the $\Delta t$ is the exposure time of Hyper-Kamiokande experiment and $r_{A}=2 \times 10^{-10}$m is the radius of oxygen atom.
-In Figure~\ref{events}, we show the number of events of the inverse Primakoff scattering of our axion with the atoms, where we take the exposure time $\Delta t=1$ year as an example.
-The four benchmark points are the same as the Fig.~\ref{flux}.
-Assuming a possion distribution, we can see that axion-photon coupling $g_{a\gamma\gamma}$ for $m_{\tilde{a}}=30$ MeV and $R=10$ can be excluded to $4 \times 10^{-9}$ GeV$^{-1}$ by the Hyper-Kamiokande experiment.
-The bounds for other cases are weaker because of the small flux.